 “Acoustic neuromas cause balance disturbance in many cases because the tumor grows around the vestibular, or balance, portion of the eighth cranial nerve, which carries sensory information from the inner ear,” says Joni Doherty, MD, PhD, an otolaryngologist and neurotologist at Keck Medicine of USC and assistant professor of clinical otolaryngology–head and neck surgery at the Keck School of Medicine of USC.

-Although uncommon, the incidence of acoustic neuroma is on the rise, most likely due to early detection via magnetic resonance imaging, Dr. Doherty adds.
-Some experts estimate that one in 1,000 people who live to be 80 or older will develop an acoustic neuroma in their lifetime.
+Although uncommon, the incidence of acoustic neuroma is on the rise, most likely due to early detection via magnetic resonance imaging, Doherty adds.
+Some experts estimate that one in 1,000 people per year develop an acoustic neuroma.
 Microsurgery can remove the tumor; radiation therapy or a wait-and-watch approach are also options.